Kotlin Multiplatform Help

 // subproject/build.gradle.kts group = "groupName"

 Here, groupName is the Gradle group name of the project, and subproject is the project name.
-Now you can import Firebase APIs in the iosMain source set of that module:
+Now you can import Firebase APIs in the iosMain source set of that module, for example:

 // subproject/src/iosMain/kotlin/useFirebaseAnalytics.kt import swiftPMImport.groupName.subproject.FIRAnalytics import swiftPMImport.groupName.subproject.FIRApp